 The rules on substance abuse apply at all times when a student can be clearly identified as belonging to Massey High School, that is, at school, travelling to and from school or at any school function or activity.

-Smoking is considered to be an offence in this school and is a serious risk to students’ health.
+Smoking or vaping is considered to be an offence in this school and is a serious risk to students’ health.
 All schools in New Zealand are smoke-free.
-It is illegal to smoke on school grounds 24 hours a day every day of the year Students caught with cigarettes or smoking materials or associating with smokers will be subject to the schools pastoral care process.
+It is illegal to smoke on school grounds 24 hours a day every day of the year Students caught with cigarettes or smoking/vaping materials or associating with smokers will be subject to the schools pastoral care process.

 The bringing of alcohol and/or the consumption of alcohol and/or arriving at school intoxicated are serious offences.
 Non-prescription and Illegal Drug Abuse Illegal drug use including solvents is regarded very seriously and may become a police matter.
 This can encompass possession, receiving or distribution.
 The school's policy is to follow our pastoral systems which may include suspension by the Board of Trustees and may result in an exclusion or expulsion.
 Prescribed Drugs Students with prescribed drugs must report them to the Nurse.